 Rule #2: Don’t Expect the First ADHD Medication to Work

-4 out of 5 kids who take medication for ADHD enjoy significant reductions in hyperactivity, inattention, and/or impulsivity.
+Four out of five kids who take medication for ADHD enjoy significant reductions in hyperactivity, inattention, and/or impulsivity.
 But the road to success is often curved.
 Here, Dr. Larry Silver explains how to choose the right medication, pick the right dose, and react to side effects.

 Over more than 30 years of treating ADHD, I’ve developed seven rules to maximize the benefits of medication:

-With stimulant medications, the dose is based not on age or body weight but on the rate at which the body absorbs the medication.
+With stimulant medications, the dose is based not on age, weight, or body mass but on the rate at which the body absorbs the medication.
+(In contrast, non-stimulant medications dosages are determined by weight.)
 The only way to find the correct dose for you or your youngster is by trial and error.
 I might start with 5 mg.
 If that doesn’t work within three to five days, I move up to 10 mg, then 15 mg, and, if necessary, 20 mg, until the patient improves.
 If he or she becomes unusually irritable or tearful – or seems to be in a cloud – the dose should be reduced.

 Just because a pill is supposed to control ADHD symptoms for a certain length of time doesn’t mean that it will.
 A four-hour pill might work for only three hours.
 An eight-hour capsule might last for six or 10 hours, a 12-hour capsule, 10 to 14 hours.
 Keep track of how you feel – or observe your child’s behavior – to determine how long each dose lasts.